ALLERGIES IN PETS

 WHAT ARE ALLERGIES?

 Allergies are caused by the body’s own immune system reacting against an allergen.
 Pets can be allergic to their food, fleas, inhaled allergens, and contact allergens.
-Occasionally, pets are allergic to multiple allergens.
+Occasionally dogs are allergic to multiple allergens.

 WHAT ARE THE SIGNS OF ALLERGIES?

 Scratching, face rubbing, ear infections, skin infections, chewing feet, vomiting, and rashes are all signs of allergies.
 If left untreated these will progress to hair loss, skin yeast infections, and permanent ear damage.
 Without finding the source of the allergy and removing it, the skin condition will continue to re-occur.

 *Before Allergy treatment is started.
 All secondary yeast & bacterial infections must be addressed with antibiotics, antifungals and shampoos.*

 - Attempt to find the source of the allergen and eliminate it or hyposensitize the patient to it.
 The search often is frustrating and will take time.

 - Step 1- Flea control to rule out flea allergy is the first step.
 Apply once a month directly to the skin or oral medication with a full meal.
 We recommend Bravecto/Comfortis/Trifexis for allergy pets that are bathed frequently, or Activyl as a topical flea product.
 Frontline, Advantage and Generic flea controls do not seem to work well.